 Microbiome analysis

 Mouse fecal samples were collected before experiment, during RCJ/PBS treatment, DSS treatment with/without RCJ/PBS and during necropsy aseptically and frozen at -80oC until fecal microbial DNA isolation.
 Microbial DNA was isolated from mice fecal samples (DNeasy PowerSoil Kit, Qiagen, Hilden, Germany).
 A pooled sample from before the treatments began and a sample from each group during the treatments were analyzed.
 From the end of the experiment, samples were analyzed from three animals from each group.
 The DNA samples were purified using Zymo Spin columns (Zymo Research ).
 Libraries (total of 17, of which 3 samples from each group) n =17) were prepared using Nextera Flex DNA Kit from illumina.
 The concentrations of the libraries were measured in Qubit30 using high Sensitivity kit.
 The quality (Size distribution) libraries were checked in Agilent 2100 Bioanalyzer.
 The libraries were pooled in equimolar ratio and was denatured in the presence of NaoH.
 The loading concentration was 1.5 pm and the sequencing was done in Nextseq NS500.
 It was a 150 base pair paired end run and a high output flow-cell was used.
 The sequencing run was monitored in Basespace ( illumina).
 FASTQ files for each sample were aligned to the reference genome using Diamond (Nature Methods 12, 59-60 (2015)).
 The alignment files were processed using MEGAN 6(PLoS Computational Biology, 12(6):e1004957).
 The bar plots were generated based on the output from the MEGAN analysis.
 The groups were compared using the linear discriminant analysis (LDA) effect size (LEfSe) method (Genome Biol.
 2011 Jun 24; 12(6):R60 ).
 A LDA score of >2 was used to identify features that significantly discriminated among groups.
 The cladogram was generated based on different abundance values.
 The box plots were generated using Statistical Analysis of Metagenomic Profiles (STAMP) (Bioinformatics, 30, 3123-3124 ) analysis.

-Methods from Joshua
+YAMP pipeline (), was used for profiling the metabolic functions of the samples directly using the short reads.
+All the samples had good qualities and none of the samples were discarded after the quality check and trimming step.
+YAMP leverages FastQC(), and MultiQC() for quality check, BBmap() for removing contamination, MetaPhlAn() for taxonomic profiling, and HUMAnN() for functional profiling of the metagenomics raw reads.
+HUMAnN outputs were normalized to count per million, CPM, and then MaAsLin2 was used to extract the correlations between Pathway, and gene counts with different treatments, RCE only, DSS Only, and RCE plus DSS only.
+Finally, a python script was used to plot the significant results of MaAsLin2.
+MultiQC outputs, YAMP configurations, Pipeline versions, MaAsLin R script, and the python script made for data analysis are provided in (https://github.com/chan-csu/RCE_Megtagenomics)

 Cell culture